mdref/mdref-http/http/Client/Curl.md

   * string $lsauthpass
     TLS-SRP password.
 Available if libcurl is v7.21.4 or more recent.
   * bool $verifystatus
     Enable OCSP.
-Available if libcurl is v7.41.0 or more recent and was build with openssl, gnutls or nss support.
+Available if libcurl is v7.41.0 or more recent and was built with OpenSSL, GnuTLS or NSS support.
+  * bool $falsestart
+    Whether false start should be used during the TLS handshake.
+Available if libcurl is v7.42.0 or more recent and was built with NSS or SecureTransport support.

 ## Configuration: